-Being self-employed is great!
+Being self-employed has its benefits.
 You can set your own hours, choose the people you work with, follow your passion, the list goes on.
 But being your own boss also means that you’re in charge of your invoicing and accounting.
-Although not as thrilling as running your business, these are unavoidable and necessary tasks.

 Invoicing is not only for receiving payment but also for keeping accurate records of your sales for tax purposes.
-Moreover, it can help you to control your cash flow, which is essential if your line of work involves longer projects or bulk payments.
+It can help you control your cash flow which is essential if your line of work involves longer projects or bulk payments.

-Since you’re solely responsible for gaining clients and managing the business, you likely don’t have a lot of time to spend on administrative tasks like invoicing.
-To get started invoicing fast, you should choose a template that works best for you.
+To get started invoicing fast, you should choose an invoice template that works best for your business.
 Everybody works in different ways, so a template that is simple and intuitive for you may not be as easy for other professionals.

 Invoicing software includes a selection of professional templates so you can simply plug in your details and get started.
 You can also upload a logo or images if you wish.
 Another benefit of using invoicing software is that most of them are cloud-based, meaning that your data will never be lost even if your computer crashes.

-Invoices are a legally binding request for payment.
-They are sent to a customer after the business has completed the requested work, and it is now time for the customer to pay up.
-Since they are legal documents, they require certain information to be valid in the UK.
-Invoice requirements differ based on your business structure and VAT status.
+Invoices require certain information to be valid in the UK and requirements differ based on your business structure and VAT status.
 However, all UK invoices must include:

 A unique invoice number